belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 > where σ is the population standard deviation

 ##  Confidence Interval
-is a 95% confidence interval for μ
+is a 95% confidence interval for μ.
+In other words it is a rule that has a 95% chance of success, success being measured

 > σ is known

 > [ x⁻-1.96*σ/SQRT(n), x⁻+1.96*σ/SQRT(n), ]